Perennial if Cut

 SEED SAVING LEVEL:

-Seeds are brown in color when mature and ready to save.
 Because the flowers are largely self-pollinated, bean varieties usually do not cross.

 Harvest fresh beans before they become tough and stringy.
 If you can see the bulge of a developing bean through the green pod, the bean is over-mature and should be shelled (except pole beans).
 At this stage the pod is too tough to eat.
 Planting garden beans in two week intervals helps to eliminate having all the beans ready for harvest at the same time.